 Record of Personal Best Times (New Track 2016 onwards)

-Oscar Belt - Age 10.
-Started racing in 2017 and he looks a real prospect, racing for the North & Scotland League Division 3 and Manchester League Division 2 title winning sides of 2018 and 2019.
-Won the North West Trophies Cup for Best Novice in 2019.
+Oscar Belt - 13 years old.
+Started racing in 2017 and has raced for several North & Scotland League Division 3 and Manchester League Division 2 title winning sides and the North & Scotland Junior Cup in 2023 and 2024.
+Won the North West Trophies Cup for Best Novice in 2019, the Club's Most Improved Rider in 2021 and was Club u-13 Individual Champion in 2022 and 2023.

-Frank White - 9 years old.
-Frank cut his racing teeth in the A&T Go-Ride Grand Prix series in 2015, finishing as the overall series winner and winning it again in 2017.
-Frank won the 2016 Club u-8 Individual and the 2017 Club u-6 Individual.
+Frank White - Age 13.
+Frank cut his racing teeth in the A&T Go-Ride Grand Prix series in 2015, finishing as the overall series winner and again in 2017.
 Winner of the North West Trophies Cup for Best Novice in 2016.
 Frank won every race of the 2019 season at u-8 level to win the Little League u-8 Individual and Grand Prix series.
-He also won the Club u-10 Individual and the J. Fisher & Sons Young Rider of the Year award in 2019.
-Was a valuable member of the A&T team which won the North & Scotland League Division 3 and Manchester League Division 2 from 2016 to 2019.
+After the Covid hiatus, he followed up with double national individual championship wins at u-10 level in 2021 and at u-12 level in 2022 and 2023.
+He won the J. Fisher & Sons Young Rider of the Year award in 2019 and 2022, then the Alan Farrell Memorial Club Rider of the Year award in 2023.
+Was a valuable member of the A&T teams which won the North & Scotland League Divisions 2 and 3 on several occasions and the North & Scotland Junior Cup in 2023 and 2024.
+Raced for the North & Scotland Junior team in 2024.
+Frank also competes in cyclo-cross and closed circuit race events.

 Astley & Tyldesley Cycling Club is a British Cycling Go-Ride Clubmark Club.